Tunnel-Labs/typegeese/readme.md

 <p align="center">
   <img src="./assets/mascot.png" width="200px" align="center" alt="typegeese mascot" />
-  <h1 align="center">typegeese</h1>
+  <h1 align="center">Typegeese</h1>
   <p align="center">
-    painless database migrations via <strong>migration-defined schemas</strong>
+    Painless database migrations via <strong>migration-defined schemas</strong>
   </p>
 </p>
 <br/>

-typegeese is a type-safe ORM for MongoDB which introduces the concept of _migration-defined schemas_
+Typegeese is a type-safe ORM for MongoDB which introduces the concept of _migration-defined schemas_.

-with typegeese, your schema migrations become the source of truth for the structure of your data
+With Typegeese, your schema migrations become the source of truth for the structure of your data.

-this makes it possible for typegeese to automatically apply schema migrations on-demand without the need for migration generation scripts or complex data migration processes
+This makes it possible for Typegeese to automatically apply schema migrations on-demand without the need for migration generation scripts or complex data migration processes.

-> **note:** typegeese is currently _experimental_; expect bugs, breaking changes, and incomplete documentation 😅
+> **Note:** Typegeese is currently _experimental_; expect bugs, breaking changes, and incomplete documentation 😅

 ## migration-defined schemas

-typegeese schemas are defined in terms of migrations, each of which creates a new versioned schema
+Typegeese schemas are defined in terms of migrations, each of which creates a new versioned schema.

-these migrations are defined using TypeScript classes powered by the amazing [typegoose](https://github.com/typegoose/typegoose) library (which is where the name _typegeese_ is inspired from)
+These migrations are defined using TypeScript classes powered by the amazing [typegoose](https://github.com/typegoose/typegoose) library (which is where the name _typegeese_ is inspired from).

-the first version (v0) of a schema extends from `BaseSchema`:
+The first version (v0) of a schema extends from `BaseSchema`:

 ```typescript
 // ./user/v0.ts